jorenrui/minorui/README.md

-# Minorui (A work in progress)
+# Minorui [DISCONTINUED]

 [![0.2.0 NPM Version](https://img.shields.io/badge/npm-v0.2.0-orange)](http://npmjs.com/package/minorui)
 [![MIT License Status](https://img.shields.io/badge/license-MIT-blue)](https://github.com/jorenrui/minorui/blob/main/LICENSE)

+> ANNOUCEMENT!
+>
+> Starting from Sutle v0.2.0, TailwindCSS will be used in replacement for Minorui.
+Due to this, we no longer maintain this UI component library.

 A React UI component library with a minimal design.
-The official design system for [Sutle](https://sutle.io).
+The official design system for [Sutle v0.1.0](https://sutle.io).

 ## Installation